-The village of Clarence Town is the only major urban population centre in the Clarence Town Planning District.
-Clarence Town is located 55km north of Newcastle, 32km north of Maitland and 27km north of Raymond Terrace.
+The village of Clarence Town is located 55km north of Newcastle, 32km north of Maitland and 27km north of Raymond Terrace.

-The district was first settled by white settlers following the visit of Lieutenant Colonel Paterson, who travelled up the river now known as the Williams River from its junction with the Hunter at Raymond Terrace to the termination of navigable waters just above the present site of Clarence Town in 1801.
+The district was first settled by white settlers following the visit in 1801 of Lieutenant Colonel Paterson, who travelled up the river now known as the Williams River from its junction with the Hunter at Raymond Terrace to the termination of navigable waters just above the present site of Clarence Town.

-The area was originally known as “Erringhi” (Aboriginal for “place of little black duck”), the name being changed to Clarence Town in 1826 after the Duke of Clarence who in 1830 became King William IV.
+Originally known as “Erringhi” (Aboriginal for “place of wild duck”), its name being changed to Clarence Town in 1826 after the Duke of Clarence who in 1830 became King William IV.

 The earliest economic activity in the Clarence Town area was cedar cutting, performed with convict labour from 1801.
 The village grew around the early river ports, which were used to transport timber from the area to Maitland, Newcastle and beyond.